 1. VATHI Vathi, the island’s capital, biggest town and main port, may not serve as an ideal esplanade for strolling, but it does boast several worthy neo-classical buildings and mansions.
 All date back to when Samos was run autonomously under the Ottoman Empire before uniting with Greece after the first Balkan War in 1912.

-2. THE BEACHES The island’s beaches cater to all tastes.
+The island’s beaches cater to all tastes.
 Ranging from cosmopolitan to remote, some are covered with fine sand, others with pebbles.
 The range includes organized beaches with deck chairs, beach umbrellas and beach bars to remote shelters for sea gulls and Mediterranean monk seals.

 Potokaki and Kokkari are particularly popular among tourists from abroad.
 Vathi locals usually opt for the beaches in the Nisi area.
 Some of these spots are located closer to the Asia Minor (Turkish) coastline than to any other part of the island.
 The historic Mycale Strait, separating Samos from Turkey, is only 1.3 kilometers wide at its narrowest point.